mjtamlyn/ayb-notes/4-eventual-consistency-real-world.md

 ## Life is full of trade-offs

 Amazon's Dynamo paper.
 READ IT!
 This basically spawned the ideas for things like Cassandra.
 So Amazon chose availability over consistency, cos it makes them money.
+This paper (2007) coined the term "eventual consistency" - it'll be consistent, but eventually.